PonderSlime/Velocity-Browser/README.md

 # velocity
 My open-source web browser project!

-Demo link is here: [https://velocity-browser.vercel.app/#download](https://velocity-browser.vercel.app/#download)
+~~Demo link is here: [https://velocity-browser.vercel.app/#download](https://velocity-browser.vercel.app/#download)~~

+clone the repo to try it!

-(The demo link goes to the download page.
+~~(The demo link goes to the download page.
 The page is not the project, only the delivery method of the demo!
-Please click one of the download options to try it out!)
+Please click one of the download options to try it out!)~~

 To run on windows, or to run from the source files, you must run (after downloading the code and opening a terminal window in the venv folder):